 - The Atlantic: How the Crash will Reshape America.
 A massive piece by Richard Florida (The Rise of the Creative Class) that goes into great detail about how he views the probable outcomes for different parts of the country.
 As always, he has nothing encouraging to say about Cleveland.
 It’s pretty clear he believes it’s fortunes will continue to decline since apparently there’s nothing interesting about Cleveland and cities like it.
 One item from the article was surprising to me: Apparently Jones Day, the massive law firm based in Cleveland, now calls Washington DC its “headquarters” and Cleveland only its “founding office”.
 This seems like a pointless slam, considering that this situation is only due to the fact that the current Managing Partner happened to lead the DC office when he was promoted.
 Is the “headquarters” going to move again when he retires?

-3 Responses to Today’s Report – February 18th
+Today’s Report – February 18th

 Hey pop!
 Sorry that this is the first time posting anything… It would be nice if you posted stuff for younger audiences…